alcy/perf-cal-2020/pcal20.md

 Conversely, the horizontal saturation limit in Figure 1, means the system can't do any more work than it was doing at N = 300 threads.
 Any additional threads do not contribute to the throughput.
 On the other hand, the additional requesting threads do get to wait in queues.
-Those growing queues are reflected in the increasing diagonal line of Figure 2&mdash;the hockey stick "handle".
+Those growing queues are reflected in the increasing diagonal line of Figure 3&mdash;the so-called hockey stick "handle".